 As with the previous Baltoro and lightweight Paragon, Gregory includes an ultralight daypack on the inside of the main compartment.
 Called the Sidekick, the point of this pack is twofold: it functions as a hydration sleeve, storing up to a 3-liter reservoir inside the main pack, and it can be removed when you arrive at camp for day hikes.
 As a standalone daypack, the Sidekick isn’t very impressive: the narrow shape and modest 12-liter capacity is both smaller and less comfortable to carry than a bag like the REI Co-op Flash 18.
 That being said, the light padding on the shoulder straps and optional hipbelt straps (the lower compression straps on the main bag convert into the Sidekick’s hipbelt) make it completely functional for carrying a few hours’ worth of water, food, and an extra layer or two.
 Finally, if you don’t want to use the Sidekick, leaving it behind saves you 4.2 ounces.

 Back and hip ventilation was one area where we felt the old Baltoro fell noticeably short.
-The padding was covered in fabric that soaked up sweat but didn’t dry quickly, and the small mesh cutout in the center of the back panel did very little to encourage airflow.
-Gregory has addressed this issue pretty well with their 2018 update: the sculpted back panel is now mostly mesh and includes plenty of openings in the foam.
-Even though our backpacking trip technically was in the middle of the Austral Summer, it wasn’t warm for extended stretches, but I am confident in saying that Gregory has made strides with the new design.
-Truthfully, very few internal frame packs excel at ventilation—Osprey’s Atmos AG is one notable exception—but the redone back panel and more breathable fabric along the hipbelt and shoulder straps bring the Baltoro in-line with many of its competitors.
+The padding was covered in fabric that soaked up sweat but didn’t dry quickly, and the small mesh cutout in the center of the backpanel did very little to encourage airflow.
+Gregory has now addressed this issue pretty well with a sculpted backpanel that is mostly mesh and includes plenty of openings in the foam.
+Even though our backpacking trip technically was in the middle of the Austral Summer, it wasn’t warm for extended stretches, but I am confident in saying that Gregory has made strides with the design.
+Truthfully, very few internal frame packs excel at ventilation—Osprey’s Atmos AG is one notable exception—but the redone backpanel and more breathable fabric along the hipbelt and shoulder straps bring the Baltoro in-line with many of its competitors.

 The Huemul Circuit was very demanding on gear: my Baltoro was strapped to and carried across two Tyrolean traverses, laid down on rough trails and rock-covered glaciers, and squeezed between (and sometimes pulled through) dense brush and trees.
 Through it all, the bag came out in nearly perfect condition.
 The pack body balances weight and durability with high-quality zippers and a mix of light 210-denier (D) honeycomb nylon and tough 420D high-density nylon.
 Moreover, the reinforced base still looks new (after a little scrubbing with soap and water) thanks to thick 630D nylon and a layer of foam cushioning.
 Even the mesh pockets feel substantial—a notable upgrade from the thin and open mesh on Gregory’s lighter Paragon—and haven’t picked up any snags or tears.
 All told, durability is one of the big selling points of this pack, especially for those that get out a lot and aren’t easy on their gear.